 - encourage staff vaccination

 - encourage children in education and care to be vaccinated

 - ensure appropriate exclusion of unwell staff and children from school or childcare.

-Annual vaccination is the most effective way of protecting against influenza and its complications, and is recommended for any person over 6 months of age.
+Annual vaccination is the most effective way of protecting against influenza and its complications and is recommended for any person 6 months of age and older.

-The free vaccine is available through general practice and other childhood immunisation providers from mid-April.
+The free vaccine is generally available through general practice and other childhood immunisation providers from mid-April.